1911 Grand Rapids furniture workers' strike: Furniture City

 By the early twentieth century, Grand Rapids experienced some of the largest economic growth in the United States at the time; the city's value added by manufacturing was forty-second in the country, ahead of Atlanta, Denver, Omaha, Portland and Seattle.
 In 1905, the Furniture Manufacturers Employers' Association (FMEA) was created by the local furniture industry to monitor employees to determine if they were "competent or worthy" to be employed and to protect businesses from political and governmental "encroachments".
 The FMEA created cards for every employee in each furniture factory; the cards listed the worker's productivity, union-sympathies and wage.

-Despite economic growth, governmental reports in 1907 revealed that while Grand Rapids lead the furniture industry in product output, its furniture workers were paid lower wages compared to other areas despite the renowned quality of laborers.
-The groups of businesses collaborated to maintain low wages to discourage competition, with some skilled workers leaving their factories to work for other businesses demanding increased wages only to be told by their new employer that they would not pay more than at the former factory.
-Similar complaints would negatively affect the FMEA cards of furniture workers.
+Despite economic growth, governmental reports in 1907 revealed that while Grand Rapids led the furniture industry in product output, its furniture workers were paid lower wages compared to other areas despite the renowned quality of laborers.
+The groups of businesses collaborated to maintain low wages to discourage competition, with some skilled workers leaving their factories to work for other local businesses, only to be told by their new employer that they would not pay more than at the former factory.
+Similar complaints by employees would negatively affect their FMEA cards.
 Workers also required mortgage loans in order to afford ownership of basic homes near factories; furniture businessmen in contrast lived in opulent homes on the east side of the city and would receive income from their employees' home loans due to their positions in banking.
 Such disparities instituted a rat race sentiment among workers, further fueling discontent with their employers.